 Legally, the concept of defeasance exists to protect the interests of you, the home buyer; it’s legally binding language that states when you pay off the loan of the house, you will then own the house outright and in full.

-Again, that depends on the state where you live and how they interpret an aspect of real estate law called mortgage theory.
+Owning a property outright and in full depends on the state where you live and how they interpret an aspect of real estate law called mortgage theory.